-The four-year undergraduate professional training program is open to college students who wish to pursue program emphasis in the areas of cinematography, directing, editing and sound, producing, production design or screenwriting.
-Students pursue the Bachelor of Fine Arts degree or the College Arts Diploma in Filmmaking and must declare a discipline in their third year with the exception of production design which is declared in the second year.
+The four-year undergraduate professional training program is open to college students who wish to pursue program emphasis in the areas of animation, art direction, cinematography, directing, editing and sound, producing, production design or screenwriting.
+Students pursue the Bachelor of Fine Arts degree or the College Arts Diploma in Filmmaking and must declare a discipline in their third year with the exception of animation and art direction which are declared in the second year.